ChizKay/Gulag/README.md

 #### home
  Large devices:

-  Landing page with a background image taken from [https://www.google.com/imgres?imgurl=https://img.sdcexec.com/files/base/acbm/sdce/image/2020/10/GettyImages_961335672_ecommerce.5f7f22bc84360.png?auto%3Dformat%252Ccompress%26q%3D70&imgrefurl=https://www.sdcexec.com/software-technology/press-release/21197293/geodis-new-research-by-geodis-and-accenture-interactive-reveals-ecommerce-challenges-facing-global-brands&tbnid=Yi8-M9MQvrMwvM&vet=1&docid=SHiS25Rcy2yEkM&w=1920&h=836&itg=1&hl=en-US&source=sh/x/im](e-commerce background images), a SHOP NOW button in the center that takes you to the Products page.
+  Landing page with a background image taken from [e-commerce background images](https://www.google.com/imgres?imgurl=https://img.sdcexec.com/files/base/acbm/sdce/image/2020/10/GettyImages_961335672_ecommerce.5f7f22bc84360.png?auto%3Dformat%252Ccompress%26q%3D70&imgrefurl=https://www.sdcexec.com/software-technology/press-release/21197293/geodis-new-research-by-geodis-and-accenture-interactive-reveals-ecommerce-challenges-facing-global-brands&tbnid=Yi8-M9MQvrMwvM&vet=1&docid=SHiS25Rcy2yEkM&w=1920&h=836&itg=1&hl=en-US&source=sh/x/im), a SHOP NOW button in the center that takes you to the Products page.
 The   main header at the very top consisting of the main-page logo (clicking it takes you to the home page.), a search bar fixed centrally, two  links aligned to the right,         depending on if the user is authenticated.
 All logged in users will have a **My account** link that redirects to the user's Profile, with a **Logout** button beside it in     case the user decides to logout.
 Users that aren't authenticated will alternatively have a login link and **signup** button.
   Below sits the main nav menu that contains all the product categories and sorting, and on the far end we have the Cart icon.
 Header is present on every page of the store,     fixed at the top.

  Medium - small devices: